Welcome to WEPP Wiki

 Key Features

 WEPP's Phylogenetic Placement of reads enables accurate estimation of haplotype proportions from wastewater samples.
-These estimates can be interactively explored using the integrated dashboard (Figure 1B(i)), which displays each haplotypeโs abundance, associated lineage, and phylogenetic uncertainty via Uncertain Haplotypes - neighboring haplotypes that cannot be confidently disambiguated.
+These estimates can be interactively explored from the phylogenetic view of the dashboard (Figure 1B(i)), which displays each haplotype’s abundance, associated lineage, and phylogenetic uncertainty via Uncertain Haplotypes - neighboring haplotypes that cannot be confidently disambiguated.

-WEPP infers lineage proportions by combining abundances of haplotypes belonging to each lineage.
-This approach accounts for intra-lineage diversity, resulting in more accurate and robust estimates.
+WEPP infers lineage proportions by aggregating haplotype abundances within each lineage, accounting for intra-lineage diversity to produce more accurate and robust estimates.

 Unccounted Alleles